plxtra/plxtra.github.io/src/content/docs/using/deploy/index.md

 * Generating secrets for the database and OAuth client applications
 * Prepares service configuration files (inserting secrets, DNS, etc)
 * Initialises extensions (such as downloading market recordings)
+* Download recordings specified in extensions

 ### Profiles

 `XOSP-Configure` can create a Plxtra configuration according to a `profile`.
+A profile specifies:
+* the registry from where docker images are to be pulled from,
-The profile specifies some high level configuration parameters and whether extensions are to be included.
+* some high level configuration parameters
+* extensions that are to be included.

 To use a particular profile, include its name as a parameter when `XOSP-Configure` is run.
 The details of the last configured profile are saved to the file `XOSP-Params.json` in the root of the XOSP folder.

 `XOSP-Configure` looks for [named profiles](./profiles/) in the `Profiles` folder in the root `XOSP` folder.
 The profile name command line parameter needs to match a file name (excluding extension) in this `Profiles` folder.